 - Driven by internal motivation.
 Children are motivated in the avoidance of punishment or in the achievement of reward, meaning they are driven by external factors.
 Adults, on the other hand, are internally motivated.

-What are the principles of adult learning?
+What are the principles of the andragogy learning theory?

 Knowles designed four principles of andragogy for successful adult learning.
 They are as follows: